The Pros and Cons of Living in Sweden

 You need to start looking for apartments before relocating to Sweden because there is a huge lack of rental apartments, especially in Stockholm.

 I have more detailed information about how to find an apartment in Stockholm.
-And, if you are planning to buy an apartment in Sweden, I have another post where I shared about our experience on buying an apartment in Stockholm.
+And, if you are planning to buy an apartment in Sweden, I have another post where I shared our experience of buying an apartment in Stockholm.

 While it is an advantage that Sweden has universal healthcare, sometimes you need to get your medical appointments much in advance!